 White Noise editions.

-A film adaptation is in the works in 2021 - more details here.
+A film adaptation was directed by Noah Baumbach and released in 2022 - more details here.

 Dedication: "to Sue Buck and to Lois Wallace" (Buck was DeLillo's collaborator on Amazons, Lois Wallace was DeLillo's agent).